diracdeltas/sniffly/README.md

   presented.
 * Jan Schaumann and Chris Rohlf for being early testers.
 * Everyone who let me sleep on their couch while I did this over my "vacation break".
 You know who you are!
+* Chrome Security for awarding me a $500 bug bounty